- 🎥 All early-career writers based in the UK can now apply to the Michael O’Pray Prize – an award for new writing on… https://t.co/SaqyUGft3L

 - Rhiannon Rebecca Salisbury & @ArushaGallery have called upon eighteen selected #artists to invoke, channel & create… https://t.co/IhLidBQBl8

 - 'Flashback to February' 💥 This very first virtual exhibition by @Project_Ability looks back through the work of 16… https://t.co/NozQY6BQAn

 Maggie M. Broadley

 A graduate of the Ceramics Department of the Glasgow School of Art, I launched CoCreate in June 2017.
 A collaborative, interdisciplinary practice, I am re-establishing my ceramics studio whilst enthusiastically championing the role of craft, creative and community development.
 I have a particular interest in supporting local people, communities and organisations to work with artists, designers and makers on creative, entrepreneurial and regeneration projects.

-I’ve developed a distinct skill set across the creative, community development and cultural enterprise sector, developing strong, working relationships with local people, makers, fellow professionals and collaborators.
+I’ve developed a strong skill set across the creative, community development and cultural enterprise sector, developing lasting, working relationships with local people, makers, fellow professionals and collaborators.
 My contribution to the place-making agenda has been recognised by inclusion in various advisory groups, including the Scottish Government’s External Advisory Group assembled in September 2012 to take forward a national review of town centres.